 - Working Tax Credit run-on, which is paid for 4 weeks after they stop qualifying for Working Tax Credit

-- Universal Credit - if you and your partner are on a low income from work (this usually means a combined income of less than £15,400 a year after tax)
+- Universal Credit - if you and your partner have a combined income from work of £15,400 or less per year after tax.

-- the child has been in local-authority care for 1 day or more
+- the child has been in Local Authority care for 1 day or more

 - the child has a statement of special educational needs (SEN) or an education, health and care plan (EHC)

 If you’re a non- UK citizen who cannot claim benefits

 If your immigration status says you have ‘no recourse to public funds’, you may still get funded childcare for your 2-year-old.
 You must live in England and your household income must be no more than:

 - £30,600 for families with two or more children